-This course provides teachers with an overview of the basic structure and content necessary for an AP course in Government and Politics: United States.
+This course provides teachers with an overview of the basic structure, content and skills necessary for an AP course in Government and Politics: United States.
 The instructor will focus on the development the course using the redesigned curriculum framework as well as the development of learning activities and teaching strategies for use with each of the big ideas, learning objectives and essential knowledge included in the redesigned framework.
-Emphasis will be placed on the use of multiple resources in the teaching of the course as well as on developing the disciplinary practices and reasoning processes necessary for preparing students for the redesigned AP examination format.
-An analysis of sample AP examination questions will be included as well as a review of the standards for the grading of the exam.
+Emphasis will be placed on using multiple resources in the teaching of the course as well as on developing the disciplinary practices and reasoning processes necessary for preparing students for the redesigned AP examination format.
+An analysis of AP examination questions will be included as well as a review of the standards for the grading of the exam.
 A major portion of the course is devoted to the development of units for an AP U.S. Government and Politics course by participants, including the learning activities and resources necessary for the implementation of such a course.
 This course is suitable for teachers new to AP U. S. Government and Politics as well as those experienced in the teaching of the course.
 The course will include a “best practices” sharing session and participants are encouraged to bring a copy of a favorite lesson/activity/strategy they have used in, or that could be adapted to, an AP U.S. Government and Politics course.
 If participants already are teaching the course or know the textbook and/or any other books they will be using, they should bring these as well.

 The faculty have been selected for their teaching expertise, creativity, innovations in teaching and experience with the AP* Program curriculum.
 All faculty members are endorsed and certified by the Middle Atlantic Regional Office of The College Board and have demonstrated a commitment to excellence that is second to none.

 Classes are scheduled from Tuesday - Friday, 7:30 a.m. - 3:30 p.m.

 Class check-in begins at 7 a.m. with as brief orientation at 7:20 a.m.